VioleD25th/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles - List files in current directory in long format 4-listmorefiles - List all files in directory including hidden files in long format 5-listfilesdigitonly - list all files in directory including hidden files but with users in number format
+3-listfiles - List files in current directory in long format 4-listmorefiles - List all files in directory including hidden files in long format

+5-listfilesdigitonly - list all files in directory including hidden files but with users in number format

+6-firstdirectory - makes a directory named My\_first\_directory in /tmp